qsimeon/worm-graph/README.md

    - `_main.py` holds the main code that module executes, typically as a single function that gets called in `if __name__ == "__main__":` part.
    - `_pkg.py` is exclusively for placing all package imports that the module needs.
    - `_utils.py` is the bulk of the module's code as it contains the definitions for all custom classes and helper functions to be used by the module.
+   - there may be other miscellaneous subfolders and files that are important and specific to that module (e.g. the `processed/` and `raw/` folders inside `data/`) or just something that is a work in progress.

 Use the [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black) formatter.
 Before a commit, run the command `black .` in the Terminal from the repository's root directory `worm-graph`.
 This will automatically reformat all code according to the [Black Code Style](https://github.com/psf/black).